-For the purpose of taxation, 22 points result in 20% of market value and as 80% reduction in taxable value for the portion of land enrolled.
+For the purpose of taxation, 18 points result in 30% of market value and a 70% reduction in taxable value for the portion of land enrolled.
+If all contingent categories () are awarded, the property would qualify for a maximum of 23 points, which results in a 20% of market value and a 80% reduction.